 In September 2008, we replaced our existing revolving credit facility of \$60 million with credit facilities totaling \$100 million and in November 2009, we extended that capacity to \$130 million.
-As of December 31, 2009, the facilities consisted of a \$30 million five-year term loan, with principal amortization of 10%, 10%, 20%, 25% and 35% annually, and a \$100 million revolving credit facility.
+The facilities consist of a \$30 million five-year term loan, with principal amortization of 10%, 10%, 20%, 25% and 35% annually, and a \$100 million revolving credit facility.
+Pursuant to the terms of the credit facility, we are required to use a portion of the net cash proceeds from this offering to repay the outstanding balance of our term loan.
+We may also repay the remaining balance of the term loan and some or all of our revolving credit facility from the proceeds of this offering.
 Borrowings under the credit facilities are collateralized by our assets and interest is payable quarterly at specified margins above either LIBOR or the Prime Rate.
-As of December 31, 2009, the interest rate varied dependent upon the ratio of funded debt to adjusted EBITDA and ranged from LIBOR + 1.875% to 2.625% or Prime + 0.75% to 1.25% for the revolving credit facility and from LIBOR + 2.25% to 3.0% or Prime + 0.75% to 1.25% for the term loan.
+The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from LIBOR + 1.875% to 2.625% or

+Prime + 0.75% to 1.25% for the revolving credit facility and from LIBOR + 2.25% to 3.0% or Prime + 0.75% to 1.25% for the term loan.
 Adjusted EBITDA, as defined in our bank credit facility, is substantially similar to our measure of Adjusted EBITDA set forth under "Prospectus Summary - Summary Consolidated Financial Data."
-As of December 31, 2009, \$27.0 million was outstanding under the term loan and \$49.8 million was outstanding under the revolving credit facility.
-Under this loan and revolving credit facility agreement, we are required to maintain certain minimum financial ratios computed as follows:
+As of September 30, 2009, \$27.8 million was outstanding under the term loan and \$12.8 million was outstanding under the revolving credit facility.
+The credit facilities expire in September 2013.
+Under the loan and revolving credit facility agreement, we are required to maintain certain minimum financial ratios computed as follows: